nikolaydubina/jsonl-graph/README.md

 ![small](./docs/small.svg)

-## TODO
+## TODO Wishlist

-- [ ] Coloring of nodes contents
+- [ ] Add centerer that puts center of mass + 95% of density at center of screen
-- [ ] UI for coloring input
-- [ ] Subway map style edges ports in nodes and layout
-- [ ] Flexible path edges
-- [ ] Touch for zoom and pan
-- [ ] WISH: UI collapsible sections
+- [ ] UI collapsible sections
-- [ ] WISH: Fetch JSON from URL + jsonpath for field
+- [ ] Fetch JSON from URL + jsonpath for field
-- [ ] WISH: Fetch JSONL from URL
+- [ ] Fetch JSONL from URL
-- [ ] WISH: Update graph without re-rendering whole
+- [ ] Update graph without re-rendering whole
-- [ ] WISH: Try native Go complex numbers for vectors
-- [ ] WISH: Add centerer that puts center of mass + 95% of density at center of screen

 ## Missing Features?
 Want to add something?